Bryan M. Stoller, OD

 Born and raised in Fairbury, Dr. Stoller now resides in rural Chenoa with wife, Kara, and 3 children.

-Dr. Brian Stoller has gathered his knowledge with the following achievements in education: graduated with a Bachelor of Science in Biology in 1994 from the University of Illinois, graduated with a Doctorate of Optometry with Honors in 1998 from The Ohio State University, and he became Board Certified with the American Board of Optometry in 2011.
+Dr. Bryan Stoller has gathered his knowledge with the following achievements in education: graduated with a Bachelor of Science in Biology in 1994 from the University of Illinois, graduated with a Doctorate of Optometry with Honors in 1998 from The Ohio State University, and he became Board Certified with the American Board of Optometry in 2011.
 He belongs to the following associations: American Optometric Association, Illinois Optometric Association (Executive Council 2007-2009), and Bloomington Regional Optometric Society (President 2007-2009).

 Dr. Stoller enjoys the opportunity to practice a number of eye care specialties due to Livingston County’s rural location.
 Dr. Stoller has developed a strong interest in diabetic eye care, serving on the OSF St. James Diabetes Advisory Board.
 He also receives region-wide referrals for low vision evaluations, helping those with limited vision to enhance their independence.